ni/install-systemlink-enterprise/release-notes/2023-07/SystemsConnectionMigration.md

 ## Prior to upgrading to SLE 2023-07

 The old salt-master uses a pair of RSA keys to secure communication.
 The public key is already cached on all accepted clients.
-We need to persist these keys between all the SLE versions, otherwise the client systems will reject the new salt-master that would have a different public key.
+You must persist these keys between all versions of SLE, so the client systems do not reject the new salt-master that would have a different public key.

 1. Open a terminal to the current 'saltmaster-0' pod.